fwmechanic/k_edit/README.md

     * Regular-expression (PCRE) replace is supported: in regex mode (when prefixed with `arg arg`) the search string is treated as a regular expression, and replace functions support the replacement string ; insertion of regex captures in the replacement string via `\n` where `n` is the capture number.
     * In regex mode (when prefixed with `arg arg`) the search string is treated as a PCRE regular expression, and the replacement string may reference regex captures in the replacement string via `\n` where `n` is the (single-digit) capture number.
  * the cursor keys (alone and chorded with shift, ctrl and alt keys) should all work as expected, and serve to move the cursor (and extend the arg selection if one is active).
  * `sort` (`alt+9`) sort contiguous range of lines.
-Sort key is either (user provides BOXARG) substring of each line, or (user provides LINEARG) entire line.
-After `sort` is invoked, a series of menu prompts allow the user to choose ascending/descending, case (in)sensitive, keep/discard duplicates).
+Sort key is either BOXARG-selected substring of each line, or (if LINEARG) each entire line.
+After `sort` is invoked, a series of menu prompts allow the user to choose ascending/descending, case (in)sensitive, keep/discard duplicates.
  * `websearch` (`alt+6`): perform web search on string (opens in default browser)
      * `arg` "search string" `websearch`: perform Google web search for "search string"
-     * `arg arg` "search string" `websearch`: display menu of all available search engines (see `user.lua`) and perform a web search for "search string" using the chosen search engine.
+     * `arg arg` "search string" `websearch`: display menu of all configured search engines (see `user.lua`) and perform a web search for "search string" using the chosen search engine.
      * The Linux implementation depends on `xdg-open` being installed; this seems to be part of any "Linux Desktop" OS install.

 ### menu functions

-K has a rudimentary TUI "pop-up menu system" (written largely in Lua), and a number of editor functions which generate a list of chioces to a menu, allowing the user to pick one.
-These functions are given short mnemonic names as the intended invocation is `arg` "fxnm" `ctrl+x`
+K has a rudimentary TUI "pop-up menu system" (written largely in Lua), and a number of editor functions which generate a list of choices to a menu, allowing the user to pick one.
+These functions are given short mnemonic names as the intended invocation is via `arg` "fxnm" `ctrl+x`

  * `mom` "menu of menus": menu of Lua-based editor menu functions
+ * `mvf` "most visited files": menu of files sorted upon # of visits this session
  * `ff` "favorite files": menu of favorite files or websites (local or on www)
  * `sb` "system buffers"
  * `dp` "dirs of parent" all parent dirs